Technical Services Interest Group (TSIG)

 - Providing technical services information through the Atla Newsletter, ATLANTIS, etc.

 - Providing tools (e.g., TCB: Technical Services in Religion & Theology) to assist in the cataloging process

 - Monitoring policies and developments in related organizations (e.g., CC:DA) through liaisons

 - Welcoming and mentoring new members of Atla who work in technical services

 - Providing opportunities for networking between Atla members

 Leadership & Governance

-TSIG publishes a quarterly journal, Theology Cataloging Bulletin (TCB), through Atla Open Press.
+TSIG publishes a quarterly journal, TCB: Technical Services in Religion & Theology, through Atla Open Press.
 Read the latest issue.Read

 Plan of Organization